porfirovskiy/printServer/README.md

 and php extension(php-redis).

 2. In file public/index.php set your own password(it is a password for your local Redis server) for Redis client(\Predis\Client).
+   And the same thing for in file src/Worker/worker.php

 How to use local: